examdawn/NEP2020_2023_BCA/4thsem/Operating-System-Concepts/solved/unit4.md

 ---

 > [!WARNING]
 > This Page is incomplete and answers will be added soon.
-4/7 Remaining.
+1/7 Remaining.

 # Operating System Concepts - Unit 4 Solved

 ## Q1.
 Give a brief overview on static, dynamic linking and dynamic loading in the context of memory management
-TODO
+### Static Linking

+Static linking is the process where all necessary library modules and code are copied directly into the final executable file at compile time
+- This creates a standalone binary that does not require external libraries to run, as all dependencies are integrated within it

+### Dynamic Linking

+Dynamic linking, in contrast, links library code with the executable at runtime rather than compile time
+- The executable only contains references to the shared library modules
+- The operating system resolves these external symbols by loading the required libraries into memory when they are first needed

 ## Q2.
 Explain the functions of Memory Management along with Hardware, Address Spaces
 - ***Functions of Memory Management***